French-style German Melodeon (JJ)

 - I dismantled it further in order to replace broken springs, and relaese stuck hinges for the buttons.

 - However, there were three screws which were so rusted in, that they snapped rather than unscrewd.
-So I now have to drill them out and fit dowels to fill the holes.
+So I now had to drill them out and fit dowels to fill the holes, and add eight new screws.

 - I managed eventually to free up the three voice stops, so that they could slide when pushed in to open or close the apertures.